Purchase Analysis Report

 Understand the following details (column data) that are shown in the tabular format:

-By selecting the "Purchase Analysis Detail" type, you will get the department-wise purchase analysis report with the product name and UPC details.
+By selecting the "Purchase Analysis Details" type, you will get the department-wise Purchase Analysis Report with the product name and UPC details.

 By selecting the "Department Item Summary" type, you will get only the department-specific item details that were purchased within the selected date range.